TKMM-Team/Tkmm-Wiki/wwwroot/downloads/zip/index.md

+---
+_layout: landing
+_appTitle: ~
+title: Thank You for Downloading TKMM
+---

 # Thank You for Downloading TKMM

 To install, simply create a folder anywhere on your computer, and extract the contents of the downloaded zip into it.